Bloomington Public Adjuster

 Hail stones puncture roofs, dent siding, and crack gutters.
 State Farm routinely classifies impact damage as "cosmetic" to avoid payment.

-Recent 2.75-inch and 3.25-inch hail events in Bloomington produced thousands of damage claims, with insurers exploiting subjective terminology to deny compensable damage.
+The 2025 hail events in Bloomington produced widespread damage claims, with insurers exploiting subjective terminology to deny compensable damage.
 We re-inspect with photogrammetry and aerial imagery to identify hidden roof and siding damage, and enforce proof of loss deadlines.
-Initial insurer offers routinely miss 30–50% of compensable damage, which we recover through supplemental claims as damage emerges post-inspection.
+Initial insurer offers routinely miss substantial portions of compensable damage, which we recover through supplemental claims as damage emerges post-inspection.

 Ice Dam & Water Damage